MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/agents/data-collection-windows-events.md

 [!INCLUDE [azure-monitor-cost-optimization](../../../includes/azure-monitor-cost-optimization.md)]

+> [!NOTE]
+> AMA uses the system API EvtSubscribe [EvtSubscribe](/windows/win32/api/winevt/nf-winevt-evtsubscribe) to subscribe to Windows Event Logs.
+Windows OS does not allow subscribing to Windows Event Logs of type Analytic/Debug channels.
+You cannot subscribe to an Analytic or Debug channel then you cannot collect or export data from those channels to be ingested in Log Analytics.

 ### Extract XPath queries from Windows Event Viewer

 In Windows, you can use Event Viewer to extract XPath queries as shown in the following screenshots.